 Established by the St. David’s Foundation in 2012, this scholarship supports bilingual master’s level social work students who are preparing for mental health careers in social work.

-JEANNE AND TERRY STARTZEL ENDOWED PRESIDENTIAL SCHOLARSHIP IN SOCIAL WORK
+JEANNE AND TERRY STARTZEL ENDOWED PRESIDENTIAL FELLOWSHIP IN SOCIAL WORK

 STEPHENS FAMILY ENDOWED PRESIDENTIAL FELLOWSHIP IN SOCIAL WORK